pypm/home/docs/studies/usa20200708/index.md

 ![usa](img/usa_summary_0708.png)

 The histogram shows the daily cases for the 50 states and DC.
-The curve labelled "no change" shows the expected daily total cases by adding the expectations from all of the individual state models fit to the state data, as shown below.
+The curve labelled "no change" shows the expected daily cases by adding the expectations from all of the individual state models fit to the state data, as shown below.
-The other curves shows the expected daily total cases, if transmission rates in each state changed to either April 15 or May 15 values, with th change being made on July 8 or July 22.
+Also shown are projections, if measures are taken to reduce transmission rates, back to April 15 or May 15 levels, with the public policy change being made on July 8 or July 22.

 ## Individual state fits

-Below shows the case / hospitalization / deaths data for all 50 states and DC.
+The plots below show the case / hospitalization / deaths data for all 50 states and DC.
 The infection trajectory is determined by fits to the cumulative case data.
 For most states, case data can be well described by a constant transmission rate since Memorial day weekend (day 84).

 The red curves (contagious population) is the inferred contagious population.